ironscar/spring-six-pro/readme.md

 - Both update and delete using `executeUpdate` returns the number of records updated/deleted
 - We can use `spring.jpa.hibernate.ddl-auto` to create/drop DB tables at app startup/shutdown automatically based on the entities available
   - values available include `create`, `create-only`, `drop`, `create-drop`, `none` etc
+- Spring JPA has an interface called `JpaRepository<EntityType, PrimaryKeyType>` which provides ready methods like `findAll, findById, save, deleteById` etc
+  - it also makes sure that save is transactional out of the box so we can remove `@Transactional` from the relevant service methods
+- This paves the way for `spring-data-rest` which will scan the project for `JpaRepository` entities and automatically create endpoints like `GET, GET (id), POST, PUT, DELETE` with no new code
+  - it just needs the dependency `spring-boot-data-rest` to be added to POM
+  - the response for these endpoints include the actual data and metadata because its `HATEOAS` compliant

 ---